XinhaoSuo-Theo/WWDD/README.md

 ## Main Scripts
-#### fig.1.py: Calculates and maps Spatial gini coefficient
+#### fig.1.ipynb: Calculates and maps Spatial gini coefficient
-#### fig.2 py:  Calculates and maps Temporal gini coefficient
+#### fig.2.ipynb:  Calculates and maps Temporal gini coefficient
-#### fig.3 and fig.4 py: Specific analysis of the time-scale GINI coefficient (including the spatial distribution and trend changes on rainy days and non-rainy days) and the differences in the risk of WWDD faced by different regions under the joint analysis of time and space
+#### fig.3 and fig.4.ipynb: Specific analysis of the time-scale GINI coefficient (including the spatial distribution and trend changes on rainy days and non-rainy days) and the differences in the risk of WWDD faced by different regions under the joint analysis of time and space

 ## Requirements